unbit/jwsgi-rack/README.md

 UWSGI_PROFILE=jwsgi make
 ```

-Install jruby in your system
+Install jruby in your system (only version 1.7.4 has been tested)

 Finally build the jwsgi-rack java class